-Considerations in addition to those included in the previous discussion of Spousal employment arise when an employee's spouse is a partner in a law firm. spouse's partnership share is based on all the firm's firm's matter affecting the billings, any financial interest will also affect the spouse's interests. spouse is personally involved in a particular matter, it is easier to see that his/her financial interests would likely be affected by the particular matter and a waiver would be unlikely.
+Considerations in addition to those included in the previous discussion of Spousal Employment arise when an employee's spouse is a partner in a law firm.
+If the spouse's partnership share is based on all the firm's billings, any matter affecting the firm's financial interest will also affect the spouse's interests.
+If the spouse is personally involved in a particular matter, it is easier to see that his/her financial interests would likely be affected by the particular matter and a waiver would be unlikely.